SiddharthManoj/CourseCheck/README.md

 #### Use GitHub's built-in issue tracking to manage to-dos - WA

-Does this mean we shouldn't use the README for to-dos? - GO

 #### ~~Make a new GHub organization and use a private repo for this.
 While I'm all for keeping this free and open-source, I think we should still keep development private at least for now.~~ - WA

 It seems to me the goal is to make this site as good as possible, while it's in private development, then when we release it to the masses we make it open-source.
 By then I imagine we'd be far enough ahead of anyone else that they'd rather just use our awesome site than try to make their own version.
 It's worth mentioning that I appreciate the open-source ethos and wouldn't mind others utilizing our work to make something else that's cool (like a Chrome extension for Ben). - GO